spacotto/Born2beRoot/srcs/os-apt-aptitude.md

 - Want automatic cleanup of unused packages

 >[!TIP]
->Both tools use the same package sources and can be used interchangeably on the same system, though it's generally best to stick with one for consistency.
+>Both tools use the same package sources and can be used interchangeably on the same system, though it's recommended to (1) stick with one for consistency, and (2) **use `aptitude` if you know what you are doing**.